 Work-life Balance and the Ebara Group

-EBARA Corporation is committed to providing our diverse employees with tools to achieve work-life balance.
-In order to do so we have implemented a number of benefits designed to support the work-life balance of our employees.
-Scope of the benefits listed below is limited to domestic group companies in Japan.
+We strive to provide our diverse employees with the tools to achieve work-life balance and have implemented a number of benefits programs designed to support the work-life balance of our employees.
+The scopes of the benefits listed below are limited to domestic group companies in Japan.

 Some examples of benefits include:

 Allows employees to take paid leave in one-hour or half-day units.